Skip to content

 1. A Deputy appointed by the Court of Protection;

-To support the Deputy or donee, the Best Interests Assessor (BIA) should provide information to them about the RPR role and about who is prohibited from acting.
-They must also ensure that the person chosen by the Deputy or donee is appropriate.
+To support the Deputy or Attorney, the Best Interests Assessor (BIA) should provide information to them about the RPR role and about who is prohibited from acting.
+They must also ensure that the person chosen by the Deputy or Attorney is appropriate.

 In all other cases, the BIA is responsible for recommending to the supervisory body who the Relevant Person's Representative should be.
 In making this decision, the BIA must be satisfied that the RPR they recommend is not prohibited from acting, will maintain contact with the relevant person and will be able to support them and represent them in all matters relating to the authorisation.